Bhutan Travel Cost: How Much Does It Cost to Visit Bhutan in 2025?

 These airlines offer flights to Paro from nine airports in five countries, all of which are in Asia.
 The cities with flights to Paro include Kathmandu (Nepal), Bangkok (Thailand), Singapore, Dhaka (Bangladesh), New Delhi (India), Guwahati (India), and Kolkata (India).

-With its unique package deals, Bhutan is actually a lot more affordable than many people think.
-Having everything included in the overall cost makes the whole trip much easier to manage, and with high and low seasons having different costs, you can decide when to travel easier.
-And while there are exclusions to the MDP, these are only for personal items and optional activities, and you can always bring enough with you to save from buying them in Bhutan or not take the activities.
-Now, this exclusive destination does not seem so expensive, when you know what you actually get for your money.
+With its unique package deals, Bhutan is actually a lot more affordable than you might think.
+Having everything included in the overall cost makes the whole trip much easier to manage, and with high and low seasons having different costs, you can decide when to travel more easily.
+After you arrive, the only things you need to spend money on are extra personal expenses and tips.

 Recommended Bhutan Tour Packages